samfisherirl/Jinja-Pywebview-BS-GUIs-without-Flask/README.md

+# Inject CSS and JS (including Bootstrap) into  Pywebview + Jinja2 without flask or restructuring standard website assets.

+This solution takes Pywebview with Jinja2, and loops through all files in your ./assets/ or ./templates/ looking for any file with *.js and *.css extensions.
+Read, and inject the code into (eg.) index.html prior to Pywebview displaying in Webview.
 #
-# Inject CSS and JS (including Bootstrap) into  Pywebview + Jinja2 without flask or restructuring standard website assets.

- This will automatically iterate over files and folders in ./templates/, looking for *.js and *.css files, importing before loading.

-many changes upcoming, this is the first push and comes with many bugs but functions.

-simple jinja usage, pywebview template, with custom CSS and JS loader.

-loading js and css happens in this custom code: https://github.com/samfisherirl/Pywebview-and-Jinja2-with-CSS-and-JS-loader-template/blob/main/inject_js_css.py
+This is a new projects as of 2/23/23, expect small bugs and changes daily.

+#

 Very simply, before the index file loads, main.py loops through all files in /templates/.
-For all files with  *.css, they get read and inserted right before the  `</header>` tag.
+For all files with  *.css, they get read and inserted right before the  `</header>` tag, inbetween `<style>`and `</style>`.
 Same thing for js happens before end of `</body>` tag. bootstrap, jquery all works, just place those files in the /template/ folder (anywhere, including "/templates/assets/bootstrap", keep your file structure as is) and that code will be injected before showing pywebview.
 Index backups are made to preserve original.

 ![image](https://user-images.githubusercontent.com/98753696/221055533-0f7fc5b9-58af-41db-9af6-39a8a9712ffc.png)